-Transport Canada is working to build a smarter border by conducting a major border wait time project in Ontario called the Commercial Vehicle Border Wait Time Project.
-The project is a collaboration of Transport Canada and trucking associations.
-The goal of the project is to estimate commercial border crossing times by gathering data from trucks at five border crossing locations along the Ontario border.
-As of June 2008, the project had gathered over 250,000 observations.
-These observations can be used to improve traffic management and border efficiency (Shallow 2008).
+Transport Canada invested in a smarter border by conducting a major border wait time project in Ontario called the Commercial Vehicle Border Wait Time Project.
+The project was a collaboration of Transport Canada and trucking associations.
+The goal of the project was to estimate commercial border crossing times by gathering data from trucks at five border crossing locations along the Ontario border.
+Monitoring began in 2006 and continued through 2010.

-• At the Ontario border crossings, Bluetooth readers have been deployed.
-These readers can read and record digital signals from a distance of a ten meters.
-The data that they acquire can then be sent over the Internet.
-The readers can get signal information from all Bluetooth-enabled cell phones, hands-free headsets, and car indash units, which continuously emit a signal when turned on.
-This means that every Bluetooth device that passes a reader will create a data entry with a time stamp and unique identifier specific to that device.
-A series of Bluetooth readers could be used to measure queue and crossing times for border traffic (Sabean and Jones 2008).
+At the Ontario border crossings, Bluetooth readers were deployed.
+These readers could read and record digital signals from a distance of a ten meters.
+The data that they acquired was then sent over the Internet.
+The readers can get signal information from all Bluetooth-enabled cell phones, hands-free headsets, and car in-dash units, which continuously emit a signal when turned on.
+This means that every Bluetooth device that passed a reader created a data entry with a time stamp and unique identifier specific to that device.
+The series of deployed Bluetooth readers were be used to measure queue and crossing times for border traffic (Sabean and Jones 2008).